digital-work-lab/handbook/docs/teaching/theses.md

 ## 13. Grading of the thesis (Professor):

 The Professor writes a review and grades the thesis.
-The deadline is given by the examination office (typically 4 months).
+The deadline is given by the examination office.
+Our goal is to grade theses within two weeks (the official deadline allows up to 4 months).

+A thesis is checked for plagiarism and generative AI based on [Turnitin](https://unibamberg.turnitin.com/home/new/sign-in) and [gptzero](https://gptzero.me).

 ## 14. Transmission of the grade (Professor):